nestybox/sysbox/README.md

 `/var/log/sysbox-mgr.log` (these logs are useful for troubleshooting).

-## Sysboxd Testing
+## Sysbox Testing

-The Sysboxd test suite is made up of the following:
+The Sysbox test suite is made up of the following:

 * sysbox-mgr unit tests
 * sysbox-fs unit tests
 * sysbox-runc unit and integration tests
-* Sysboxd integration tests (these test all components together)
+* Sysbox integration tests (these test all components together)

 ### Running the entire suite

-To run the entire Sysboxd test suite:
+To run the entire Sysbox test suite:

 ```
 $ make test